dekoza/mtgpl/ALL.rst

 :mtgtip:`Foresight<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/1/a12e624c-8879-4e60-a1be-286abc5e0106.jpg?1562769683|https://scryfall.com/card/all/29a/foresight?utm_source=api>`
-   Search your library for three cards, exile them, then shuffle your library.
+   Search your library for three cards, exile them, then shuffle.

    Draw a card at the beginning of the next turn's upkeep.